Responsible Electronics RecyclingHelp keep our planet clean for future generations

 - BCR reuses and refurbishes electronics and their components for sale on Amazon.com to provide quality devices at a low cost to consumers.

-BCR offers free pick up for qualifying organizations.
+BCR offers Free Next Day Pickup for qualifying organizations.

 Interesting Electronic Recycling Facts: